oppia/creator-documentation/docs/admins/guide.rst

 Stories are what make Oppia lessons so engaging for learners.
 You don't have to overdo it with the story details and plot—after all, the concept being taught should be driving the lessons forward.
 You want just enough of a story arc to keep learners engaged and empathetic with your main character.
 Like any good story, there should be a challenge for your protagonist (a possible trap or misconception) that they overcome; with the learner also feeling that accomplishment by the end of the lesson.

-A good way to approach this step is to think of a practical, real-world setting that best demonstrates the concept being taught.
+A good way to approach this step is to think of a practical, real-world setting that best demonstrates the concept being taught, and that learners will be able to relate to.
+Following this, create characters that are human as opposed to animal-like to reflect a more realistic setting and ensure that you ground learners in an explanation before moving on to its application.

 .. admonition:: Example